justinpinkney/blog/content/blog/2020/toonify-yourself/index.md

 ### Blend the models

-But as this model was fine tuned from the original faces model, we can perform a trick where we directly [[stylegan-network-blending:swap parts of the models]] around.
+But as this model was fine tuned from the original faces model, we can perform a trick where we directly [swap parts of the models](../stylegan-network-blending/) around.
 This gets interesting because, due to the structure of StyleGAN,  different layers in the model affect the appearance in different ways.
 So low resolution layers affect the pose of the head and shape of the face, while high resolution layers control things like lighting and texture.
 When Doron used my layer swapping script ([Colab here](https://colab.research.google.com/drive/1tputbmA9EaXs9HL9iO21g7xN7jz_Xrko?usp=sharing)) to take the high resolution layers from the original model, and the low resolution from his fine-tuned cartoon model.
 You end up with a hybrid which has the structure of a cartoon face, but photo realistic rendering!

 {% blogImage "m2.jpg", "" %}